Central Police Offices,

-Alan Close (Eyewitness):
+Allan Close (Eyewitness):

 After the police time tests had been carried out.
 According to Radio City interviews, the police were not pleased with Alan’s 18:45 claim and said something along the lines of “well if you aren’t sure, maybe it was 18:35.”

-Elsie Wright (Alan’s Coworker):
+Elsie Wright (Allan’s Coworker):

 Saw Alan Close after hearing the 18:30 church service bells chime and stop.
 Saw him “about 18:40” as he was on his way to Wolverton Street, which was the next street (crossing over Richmond Park).

-Douglas “Dougie” Metcalfe:
+Douglas “Dougie” Metcalf:

 Delivered the “Echo” newspaper to 29 Wolverton Street between 18:25 and 18:35.